- How Does Light Pollution Affect Astrophotography?

 - Clutter – a grouping of lights that collectively generate too much light

 This is an inevitable side effect of industrial civilization.
 Common sources of light pollution include street lights, exterior and interior building lights, commercial offices and properties, and floodlit stadiums.

 The growing use of man-made light has serious environmental consequences for the natural world – humans, wildlife, and the climate.

 It has profoundly negative consequences for nocturnal animals, such as badgers and foxes.
 Birds that hunt or migrate at night can become disoriented by artificial light.
 Every year, millions of birds needlessly lose their lives after crashing into tall unnecessarily illuminated office buildings.
-Countless other species are affected by light pollution, many in ways which we are only just discovering.
+Countless other species are affected by light pollution, many in ways that we are only just discovering.

-Humans are also affected by light pollution, which can have a negative impact on circadian rhythms and generally contributing to sleeping disorders, which can lead to many health-related issues.
+Humans are also affected by light pollution, which can have a negative impact on circadian rhythms and generally contribute to sleeping disorders, which can lead to many health-related issues.

 Light pollution also affects the ability of astronomers and astrophotographers to observe and study the sky.

 Unshielded lights send rays in all directions, including upwards.
 This makes astral bodies much harder to observe and photograph.
 Light pollution also plays havoc with spectroscopy, the study of spectra of an object and one of the most important tools for land-based astronomy.